-If your organization is already using Security Command Center, when you upgrade to the Premium or Standard tier, all new features of that tier are enabled.
-After you upgrade to the Premium or Standard tier, you can only switch between them—you cannot switch back to Legacy Security Command Center.
+If your organization is already using Security Command Center, when you upgrade to the Premium tier or Standard tier, all new features of that tier are enabled.
+After you upgrade to the Premium tier or Standard tier, you can only switch between them—you cannot switch back to Security Command Center Legacy.

 After you select the tier you want, start Security Command Center setup:

-- Go to the Security Command Center page in the
+Go to Security Command Center in the Cloud Console.

 Next, you select the built-in services that you want to enable for your organization.